fuzzybsd/my-spring-boot-app/README.md

-# Spring Boot Apolication with Docker
+# Spring Boot Application with Docker

 ## How to build project and push images
 ```